 If you’re using a private bank loan, you’ll need to make a down payment of 25% of the purchase price or valuation, whichever is higher.
 At least 5% of this down payment MUST be in cash and the remaining 20% can be paid with your CPF OA, cash, or a combination of both.

 So using a $1,000,000 condominium unit as an example, you can expect to make a down payment of $250,000, of which $50,000 will be in cash.

-Other than the down payment, another major initial cost you'll need to note is the Buyer Stamp Duties (BSD).
-BSD is payable for all properties you buy within Singapore.
+Other than the down payment, another major initial cost you’ll need to note is the Buyer Stamp Duties (BSD).
+BSD is payable when you buy a house in Singapore.
 The amount of BSD you need to pay depends on whichever is the higher of the following:

 The table below details the current BSD rates (accurate as of July 29th, 2019):